P4ST4S/succes-dex/README.md

 ### Local storage & reset

 - Completion state lives under the key `mii-achievements::completed`.
-- Use the “Reset all” button in the UI to clear the stored data.
+- Use the "Reinitialiser" button in the UI to clear the stored data.

+### Server sync

+The app includes sync buttons to share progress with a server:
+- **Synchroniser** – Upload your current progress to the server
+- **Récupérer** – Download and merge progress from the server

+Both features require authentication credentials configured on the backend.

 ### Theming

 Tailwind tokens are defined in `tailwind.config.ts`.
-Update the extended colors or shadows to tweak the look & feel while keeping the Nintendo-inspired baseline.
+The palette includes Pokemon-themed colors with Mii Channel inspiration for a playful, nostalgic feel.